stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

   ----------------------------------------------------------------------------------------
   :Description of confirmation of funds payload. {#tbl:confirmationoffunds_domestic}

-ÍST {{spec_id}} only supports the elements shown in [table @tbl:confirmationoffunds_domestic] for confirmation of funds request and consequently applies only to payment accounts.
+ÍST {{spec_id}} only supports the elements shown in [Table @tbl:confirmationoffunds_domestic] for confirmation of funds request and consequently applies only to payment accounts.
 Card accounts are currently not supported and are only included in the OpenAPI schema for compatibility with the source framework.
 Further business rules on what constitutes availability of funds might apply per financial institutions for particular account types.
 An example of a request for confirmation of funds is shown below.

 ``` {.json caption="Example result of a confirmation of funds query.
 TODO: Verify"}
   {